UpadhyayAshmita/GenCorr/README.md

 trait of interest data.

 ## Methodology
--The first step is to calculate the co-heritability, which can be done using the bash script and R script located in the co-heritability folder within the scripts. https://github.com/UpadhyayAshmita/GenCorr/blob/master/scripts/coh2_scripts/coh2_block.R for all four main target traits.
+- The first step is to calculate the co-heritability, which can be done using the bash script and R script located in the co-heritability folder within the scripts. https://github.com/UpadhyayAshmita/GenCorr/blob/master/scripts/coh2_scripts/coh2_block.R for all four main target traits.
 - We can obtain the breakdown data for each trait using the Python scripts https://github.com/UpadhyayAshmita/GenCorr/blob/master/scripts/coh2_scripts/combine.ipynb